 Get the most cost-effective VMs for Windows Server workloads

-Capitalize on your existing investments and migrate your Microsoft technologies to Azure—Windows Server, SQL Server, .NET applications, Azure Active Directory (Azure AD), and System Center.
+Capitalize on your existing investments and migrate your Microsoft technologies, including Windows Server, SQL Server, .NET applications, Azure Active Directory (Azure AD), and System Center, to Azure.
+Easily automate Windows Server management with Azure Automanage, and use premier Windows Server capabilities like hotpatching.
 Take advantage of savings with reservation pricing and by using your existing on-premises Windows Server licenses with Azure Hybrid Benefit when you move to Azure.
-Get free extended security updates for Windows Server and SQL Server 2008 and 2008 R2.
-Taking these benefits together, AWS is 5 times more expensive than Azure for Windows Server and SQL Server.
+Get free extended security updates for Windows Server and SQL Server 2008, 2012, 2008 R2, and 2012 R2.
+Taking these benefits together, AWS is five times more expensive than Azure for Windows Server and SQL Server.

 Run Microsoft enterprise applications

 Host and run your applications on VMs in Azure.
 Run SQL Server, SharePoint Server, Project Server, and additional Microsoft server software in Azure VMs.
 Or transition to fully managed Office 365, Microsoft Dynamics 365, SharePoint Online, or Azure SQL Database and get hybrid identity services with Azure AD.

 Migrate or build new apps using familiar tools